-From about 1930 Leitz company offered their customers the conversion of an existing Leica to the latest technical level, which often led to the fact that early Leica models were converted into a Leica II or Leica III, with or without flash synchronization.
+The Leitz company offered its customers from about 1930 the conversion of an existing Leica to the latest technical level, which often led to the fact that early Leica I models were converted in Leica II or Leica III, for example.
 Through these conversions, many early cameras have lost their historical significance for the collector.

 However, the increased usefulness of a factory-equipped Leica was appreciated by many photographers who viewed their Leica as a tool.

-Offered is a Leica II syn factory conversion out of a Leica II from 1932.
-The camera is equipped with a nickel plated Elmar 3,5/50mm lens from the year 1932.
+Offered is a Leica II conversion based on a Leica I from 1928.
+The camera is equipped with a nickel plated Elmar 3.5/5cm.

 Total production: the number of factory conversions is not exactly recorded

 Rarity forecast: R4